deskofkyle/WaterLogging/README.md

 Kyle Ryan

 # Dependencies:
-Foundation
+- Foundation
-UIKit
+- UIKit
-CoreData
+- CoreData
-HealthKit
+- HealthKit
+- [Quick/Nimble](https://github.com/Quick/Nimble) (Uses Cocoapods to be installed locally)

 # Background:

 WaterLogging is an iOS app that allows you to track your water consumption for the day, set water consumption goals, and to see your progress for today.
 It also uses HealthKit to read a user’s weight to set a rule-of-thumb water consumption goal.

 The project was expanded from the provided base Xcode project template in the interview prompt.
+For unit tests, I am most familiar with Quick and Nimble.
+You can find instructions how to run the project and tests below.

-In reference to the interview prompt, these are the choices I made regarding the minimum functionality and the one enhancement.
+These are the choices I made regarding the minimum functionality and the one enhancement.

 - Track today's water intake
 - Display the total water intake compared to the goal for the day